kindadim/task-assigner/README.md

-# task-shuffler
+# task-assigner
-A script that shuffles around a given amount of tasks to assign with little input
+A script that shuffles and assigns a given number of tasks to people fairly, and weighted to prevent people being assigned repeatedly.